Austrian People's Party

 The Austrian People's Party (Österreichische Volkspartei [ˈøːstɐraɪçɪʃɛ ˌfɔlksparˈtaɪ], ÖVP [ˌøːfaʊˈpeː]) is a Christian-democratic and liberal-conservative political party in Austria.

-Since December 2021, the party has been led provisionally by Karl Nehammer.
-It is currently the largest party in the National Council, with 71 of the 183 seats, and won 37.5% of votes cast in the 2019 legislative election.
+Since January 2025, the party has been led by Christian Stocker (as an acting leader).
+It is currently the second-largest party in the National Council, with 51 of the 183 seats, and won 26.3% of votes cast in the 2024 legislative election.
 It holds seats in all nine state legislatures, and is part of government in seven, of which it leads six.
-The ÖVP is a member of the International Democrat Union and the European People's Party.
-It sits with the EPP group in the European Parliament; of Austria's 19 MEPs, 7 are members of the ÖVP.
+The ÖVP is a member of the International Democracy Union and the European People's Party.
+It sits with the EPP group in the European Parliament; of Austria's 19 MEPs, 5 are members of the ÖVP.
+It is the second largest party in Europe by membership.

-An unofficial successor to the Christian Social Party of the late 19th and early 20th centuries, the ÖVP was founded immediately following the re-establishment of the Republic of Austria in 1945.
+An unofficial successor to the Christian Social Party of the late 19th and early 20th centuries and thus also of the Fatherland Front,the ÖVP was founded immediately following the re-establishment of the Republic of Austria in 1945.
 Since then, it has been one of the two traditional major parties in Austria, alongside the Social Democratic Party of Austria (SPÖ).
 It was the most popular party until 1970, and has traditionally governed in a grand coalition with the SPÖ.
 It was the senior partner in grand coalitions from 1945 to 1966 and the junior partner from 1986 to 2000 and 2007–2017.
 The ÖVP also briefly governed alone from 1966 to 1970.
 After the 1999 election, the party formed a coalition with the Freedom Party of Austria (FPÖ) until 2003, when a coalition with the FPÖ splinter Alliance for the Future of Austria was formed, which lasted until 2007.